varletjs/varlet/packages/varlet-ui/src/chip/docs/en-US.md

 ### Can Close Chip

-Set the paper to be closable through the `closable` attribute, and use the `close-name` attribute to set the closing icon style of the paper (It can only be used when `closeable` is `true`)
+Set the paper to be closable through the `closable` attribute, and use the `close-name` attribute to set the closing icon style of the paper (It can only be used when `closeable` is `true`).

 ```html
 <var-chip closable v-if="show" @close="show = false">Can Close Chip</var-chip>